jasonaxiak/TALsample/README.md

 - Age must be between 18 and 90 years old

-- Age must mathematically match the date of birth provided
+- Age will be calculated from the date of birth provided

 - Sum insured amount must be between $1,000 and $10,000